qinjinjia/ec601_Code-Review2/README.md

 :waxing_gibbous_moon: The project obeys **Single Responsibility Principle(SRS)**, **Open Closed Principle** and **Liskov substitutability principle**.

 ### Can be better:
-:full_moon: **GitHub file structure and directory structure is not clearly understandable**.
+:full_moon: **GitHub file structure and directory structure is still not clearly understandable**.
 It seems that it is because the project is still under development :construction:.

 :waning_gibbous_moon:There are some **commented code blocks** in the project.
 The commented code blocks could keep in other branch rather than the master branch.
+Additionally, the comments that help developer understand the tutorial should be deleted (or removed from the master branch).

 :last_quarter_moon: The developers could add **some comments to help others understand the code**.

-:waning_crescent_moon: The java file :link: [MainActivity.java](https://github.com/kev5/Go-Meet/blob/master/MainActivity.java) contains **[magic number](https://en.wikipedia.org/wiki/Magic_number_(programming))**.
+:waning_crescent_moon: There is **no .apk file in the repository**, therefore, **"Testability", "Debuggability", "Configurability"** of the project cannot not reviewed.
+Unit test should not start until the project finished.**.

 :sun_with_face: **Finally, Good Luck for your project :D)**:exclamation: